Are your abdominal muscles separated?

 - Mummy Tummy – Is that appearance of a belt of jelly around your midriff.
-Not dangerous but can make you feel self conscious.
+This isn’t dangerous but can make you feel self-conscious.

 - Lower back pain – As the muscles of your abdomen have weakened, they are unable to support your back effectively.
-Often this results in persistent and worsening lower back pain.
+This can result in persistent and worse lower back pain.

-- Herniation – The most serious condition is when the gap is quite wide, and the digestive tract starts to push through creating a hernia.
+- Herniation – The most serious condition is when the gap is quite wide, and the self-conscious starts to push through creating a hernia.

-It is never too late.
-No matter when your last baby was we can help.
-The sooner you start the quicker recovery is, but mothers of grown up children have also benefited from our specialist treatments.
+It’s never too late.
+No matter when you had your last baby we can help.
+The sooner you start the quicker recovery is.
+Mothers of grown-up children have also benefited from our specialist treatments.

 Covered by health insurance

-Our chartered physiotherapists’ and physical therapist fees can be claimed back on most health insurance policies.
+Our physical therapist fees can be claimed back on most health insurance policies.